opencv/opencv/doc/tutorials/imgproc/imgtrans/canny_detector/canny_detector.rst

 Result
 =======

-#.
-After compiling the code above, we can run it giving as argument the path to an image.
+* After compiling the code above, we can run it giving as argument the path to an image.
 For example, using as an input the following image:

    .. image:: images/Canny_Detector_Tutorial_Original_Image.jpg
            :alt: Original test image
            :width: 200pt
            :align: center

-   and moving the slider, trying different threshold, we obtain the following result:
+* Moving the slider, trying different threshold, we obtain the following result:

    .. image:: images/Canny_Detector_Tutorial_Result.jpg
            :alt: Result after running Canny
            :width: 200pt
            :align: center

-   Notice how the image is superposed to the black background on the edge regions.
+* Notice how the image is superposed to the black background on the edge regions.